 The following procedures may be considered reconstructive or cosmetic.
 Cosmetic procedures and/or surgery are statutorily excluded by Medicare.
 These services will be denied as non-covered.
 Non-covered procedures do not need to be billed to the Contractor.

 Claims do not have to be submitted for cosmetic procedures.
-However, if a denial of Medicare coverage is necessary, a GY modifier (items or services statutorily excluded or does not meet the definition of any Medicare benefit) can be used on a cosmetic procedure to receive a non-covered denial.
+However, suppose a denial of Medicare coverage is necessary.
+In that case, a GY modifier (items or services statutorily excluded or does not meet the definition of any Medicare benefit) can be used on a cosmetic procedure to receive a non-covered denial.

-All submitted non-covered or no payment claims using condition code 21 will be processed to completion, and all services on those claims, since they are submitted as non-covered, will be denied.
+All submitted non-covered or no payment claims using condition code 21 will be processed to completion, and all services on those claims will be denied since they are submitted as non-covered.

 The default liability for payment of these claims is assigned to the beneficiary, who may then submit the denial from Medicare, as the primary payer, to subsequent payer(s) for consideration.

-Since a denial is a Medicare determination of payment, all services submitted on no payment claims may be appealed later if unusual circumstances so warrant.
+Since a denial is a Medicare payment determination, all services submitted on no-payment claims may be appealed later if unusual circumstances warrant.

 Cosmetic Services Denials